Leveraging Open Information Extraction for More Robust Domain Transfer of Event Trigger Detection: Experimental Setup

 \paragraph{MAVEN.}

-The MAssive eVENt detection dataset (MAVEN) \citep{wang-etal-2020-maven} from the English Wikipedia domain is the largest freely available dataset suitable for TD in terms of coverage of event types and triggers \citep{wang-etal-2020-maven}.
-The size and coverage of event types make MAVEN the ideal source data for TD domain transfer.
-The dataset comes with predefined train, validation, and test splits.
-However, no gold labels were published for the MAVEN test set.
-Therefore, we used the official validation set as a test set\footnote{ {We use the test set only to measure the performance of the source model.}} and randomly sampled $20\%$ of sentences from the training data as a new validation set before conducting any experiments.
-The sentences came tokenized.
+The MAssive eVENt detection dataset \citep{wang-etal-2020-maven} from the English Wikipedia domain is the largest freely available dataset suitable for TD.
+It covers more than 150 events.
+The size and coverage of event types make MAVEN an ideal source dataset for the domain transfer of TD.
+MAVEN comes with tokenized sentences and a predefined train, validation, and test split.
+However, since no gold test set labels were published, we use the official validation set as a test set (only to measure the source model performance on it) and randomly sample $20\%$ of sentences from the training data as a new validation set.

 \paragraph{ACE 2005.}